 Social activist Huey Percy Newton was born on February 17, 1942, in Monroe, Louisiana.
 Newton helped establish the African-American political organization the Black Panther Party, and became a leading figure in the Black Power movement of the 1960s.
 The youngest of seven siblings, he and his family moved to Oakland, California when Newton was a toddler.
 Though later stating he was close to his family, the youngster had a difficult time early in life, which was reflected in highly erratic behavior at school and on the streets.

 Despite having multiple suspensions and run-ins with the law as a teen, Newton began to take his education seriously, finding inspiration when his older brother Melvin earned a masters in social work.
 Although Newton graduated high school in 1959, he was considered barely literate.
 He nonetheless became his own teacher, learning to read by himself.

-In the mid-1960s Newton decided to pursue his education at Merritt College where he met Bobby Seale.
+In the mid-1960s, Newton decided to pursue his education at Merritt College, during which time he received a months-long prison term for a knife assault, and later attended the University of San Francisco School of Law .
+It was at Merritt where he met Bobby Seale.
 The two were briefly involved with political groups at the school before they set out to create one of their own.
-Founded in 1966, they called their group The Black Panther Party for Self Defense.
-Unlike many of the other social and political organizers of the time, they took a militant stance, advocating the ownership of guns by African Americans, and were often seen brandishing weapons.
+Founded in 1966, they called their group the Black Panther Party for Self Defense.
+Unlike many of the other social and political organizers of the time, they took a more militant stance to the plight of black communities in America.
 A famous photograph shows Newton—the group's minister of defense—holding a gun in one hand and a spear in the other.